About Dornsife

 The Dornsife Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Northumberland County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Dornsife, Pennsylvania residents are available through the local police department and authorized providers in Northumberland County.
+Fingerprinting services for Dornsife, Pennsylvania residents are available through local police (where present) and authorized providers in Northumberland County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Northumberland County Sheriff's Office for scheduling and fees.

 To register to vote in Dornsife, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Northumberland County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
 For local municipal elections in Dornsife, contact the Northumberland County Clerk's office for schedules and ballot information.

 Property records for Dornsife, Pennsylvania are maintained by the Northumberland Board of Assessment Appeals's Office and the Northumberland Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Northumberland County, including parcels in Dornsife.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Northumberland Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Pennsylvania counties provide online property record searches through their county websites.
-For in-person requests, visit the Northumberland County offices at the county courthouse.
 The Northumberland County Treasurer handles property tax payments and tax sale information.